124938/learning-spark/core-api-features/README.md

     * `scala> sc.getConf.getAll.foreach(println)`
   * Below are few important configuration parameters
     * `spark.ui.port` => Port number on which spark UI should be accessible
+  * By default spark launches with 2 executors

 ## Spark on YARN (typical production mode)
 * If spark cluster comes as part of Cloudera OR Hortonworks OR MapR OR any major distribution, it usually integrated with YARN and HDFS